-Dear Sir/Madam,
+Dear Sir/Madam.

-Master Circular on Exposure Norms and Statutory/Other Restrictions - UCBs
+Master Circular on Exposure Norms and Statutory / Other Restrictions - UCBs

-Please refer to our Master Circular UBD.BPD(PCB).MC.No.1 / 13.05.000 / 2008-09 dated July 1, 2008 on exposure norms and statutory/other restrictions on loans & advances (available at RBI website www.rbi.org.in).The enclosed Master Circular consolidates and updates all the instructions issued by the department on the subject till 30 June 2009.
+Please refer to our Master Circular UBD.PCB.MC.No.1 / 13.05.000 / 2009-10 dated July 1, 2009 on exposure norms and statutory/other restrictions on loans & advances (available at RBI website www.rbi.org.in).
+The enclosed Master Circular consolidates and updates all the instructions issued on the subject till 30 June 2010.